skmorgane/biodiversity-course/syllabus.md

 discussions can be made up by providing a written summary of the readings for the day(s) missed.
 Written summaries will involve written answers to the questions posted for the readings that were missed.

-If a student anticpates missing more than 6 class days (i.e. 3 weeks of classes), you must talk to the instructors beforehand.

 #### **Course Materials**